 We do not know yet what caused the breach.
 But let me assure you that MAC and its members are determined to learn from this event.
 If there are gaps in our guidance, we will fill them.
 If our TSM requirements are inadequate, we will improve them.
-If there are lessons for the BC government, we want to know them.
-We expect robust and effective regulation and oversight in concert with effective operation and maintenance practices.
+If there are lessons for the Province, we want to know them.
+If there are questions regarding design, we need to know what they are so that we can address them.
+We expect effective regulation and oversight in concert with robust design, operation and maintenance practices.